 Diversifying fundraising streams

-Before you seek out your first grant, make sure you’re pulling in money from other areas like special events, individual donations, and major gifts.
-This way, you’ll have the ability to operate your programs while you wait to hear back from grantmakers on the status of your application.
-And you’ll be in a great position to show the strength of your organization; grantmakers don’t want to fund a nonprofit on the verge of closing its doors due to lack of funds.
+Before you seek out your first grant, make sure you’re pulling in money from other areas.
+These include special events, individual donations, and major gifts.
+Then, you’ll have the ability to operate your programs while you wait to hear back from grantmakers.
+And you’ll be in a great position to show the strength of your organization.
+Grantmakers don’t want to fund a nonprofit on the verge of closing its doors due to lack of funds.